Skip to navigation Skip to main content Skip to footer

 What is operational resilience?

-Benefits of Operational Resilience
+Benefits of operational resilience

 There are ample upsides to an operational resilience framework.
 As we’ve already outlined, the primary perk is that essential services get delivered uninterrupted, even if disruptions hit home.
 Since customer trust and company reputation can crumble with even the smallest hiccup in service delivery, it’s a process that preserves these valuable assets as well.